LaurentVeyssier/Trax-tutorial/README.md

 # Trax-tutorial
-simple tutorials to familiarize with TRAX library
+simple tutorials to familiarize with TRAX language for building, training and running Machine Learning models

 Trax is a new library developped and maintained by Google Brain.
 It uses tensorflow and JAX (enhanced version of numpy).